 In Nevada, the key concept regarding child custody and visitation rights is “the best interest of the child.”
 There is no automatic preference in favor of either parent, and both “legal custody” (who has the right and responsibility to make parenting decisions) and “physical custody” (in whose custody the child will physically be placed) must be specified in every divorce involving minor children.
 Proof that a parent has engaged in acts of domestic violence generally disqualifies that parent from being a custodian of a child.

-In the 2009 Rivero case, the Nevada Supreme Court redefined “joint custody” to include all cases in which parents share custody 60/40 or closer (essentially, a 3/4 time share).
+In the 2009 Rivero case, the Nevada Supreme Court redefined “joint custody” to include all cases in which parents share custody 60/40 or closer (essentially, a 3 days to 4 days a week time share).

-If parties disagree about child custody or visitation, they are required by statute (in most cases) to go through the Court’s Family Mediation Center (“FMC”) for mediation (using a third party to try to get the parties to agreement on the issue).
+If parties disagree about child custody or visitation, they are required by statute (in most cases) to go through the Court’s Family Mediation Center (“FMC”) for mediation (FMC is the court facility at which parties may attempt to negotiate issues relating to child custody and visitation with the assistance of a neutral mediator).
 The attorneys are not usually involved in the actual proceedings at FMC.
 The goal of mediation is to develop a Parenting Plan specifying legal custody, physical custody, and visitation issues.
 Other issues, such as money matters, are usually not included in FMC mediation in Clark County.
 The parties can mutually opt for a private mediator if they wish, and are free to mediate any part of the case through such a mediator if they both desire to do so.

 If mediation is impossible or fails, the case might be referred to an outside professional (therapist or psychologist) for “assessment” of the charges one or both spouses are making about the other’s treatment of the children or fitness as a parent.

 Alternatively, or even after one or both of the above steps, the Court could order an evidentiary hearing on the issue of child custody and visitation.
 The court rules require child custody matters to be completed before the remainder of the case is decided.
-As of 2005, Courts are required to consider all the factors set out in NRS 125.480 – Best Interest of Child; Preferences; Considerations of Court; Presumption When Court Determines That Parent or Person Residing with Child Is Perpetrator of Domestic Violence (basic custody statute).
+As of 2005, Courts are required to consider all the factors now set out in NRS 125C.0035 – Best Interest of Child; Joint Physical Custody; Preferences; Presumption When Court Determines That Parent or Person Seeking Custody Perpetrator of Domestic Violence or has Committed Act of Abduction Against Child or Any Other Child (basic custody statute).

 It is possible for grandparents and other third parties to petition for rights of visitation with, or even seek custody of, children.
 The statutes governing such cases are linked below.

-It is possible for child custody litigation to be between a natural parent or parents and third parties, such as relatives who have physically cared for a child, or foster parents.
+Child custody litigation can be between a natural parent or parents and third parties, such as relatives who have physically cared for a child, or foster parents.
 Nevada has adopted the “parental preference” doctrine, which presumptively favors a natural parent, even if a “better” placement for the child or children arguably exists.
 The doctrine arises in initial custody contests between natural parents whose rights have not been terminated, and any third parties who seek custody of a child.
 It is generally inapplicable after a third party has already been granted court-approved custodial rights.

-Special rules govern which State has jurisdiction to decide questions of child custody, when the parents live in different States, or the child has lived in a State for less than six months.
-In 2003, Nevada changed its version of the uniform law to the newer “Uniform Child Custody Jurisdiction and Enforcement Act,” or UCCJEA.
-An international treaty commonly called the “Hague Convention” and a federal law called the “International Child Abduction Remedies Act” or ICARA, governs international cases where a child has been removed or retained from one country to another.
+Special rules govern which State has jurisdiction to decide questions of child custody; when the parents live in different States; or the child has lived in a State for less than six months.
+In 2003, Nevada updated its version of the uniform law to the newer “Uniform Child Custody Jurisdiction and Enforcement Act,” or “UCCJEA.”
+An international treaty commonly called the “Hague Convention” and a federal law called the “International Child Abduction Remedies Act” or “ICARA,” governs international cases where a child has been removed from or retained in one country to another.

 Marshal Willick wrote an extended article concerning the Hague Convention and internationally abducted children, International Kidnaping Response for Fun and Profit: Getting the Kids Home and Making the Bad Guys Pay.
 There is also a shorter, summary introduction.
 We have also produced flow charts detailing the legal tests and procedural steps of Hague cases.

-For much more information about child abduction cases, see Child Abduction (Kidnaping) and Recovery.
+For much more information about child abduction cases, see Child Abduction (Kidnapping) and Recovery.

 WILLICK LAW GROUP has extensive experience in the resolution of child custody matters by way of negotiation, mediation, and litigation.
 We take seriously our responsibility to advise our clients regarding every available option under the law, and to represent our clients in these sensitive matters while always being aware of the obligation to consider the welfare of the children involved.